Open PowerShell as Administrator:

 Note that CORDEX files are usually on a 5 years basis (daily)

-Click on Add all displayed results to Data Cart
+Click on Add all displayed results to Data Cart (where the

 pointer was in the penultimate image)